JamellyZ/Quality-Map-Challenge/README.md

 - Installation Steps
 - Install Cypress

-## Open your terminal and run the following command to install Cypress:
+## Open your terminal and run the following command to install Cypress in the project directory:

-- bash
 - Copy code:
   `npm install cypress --save-dev`
 - Initialize Cypress in Your Project

 ## Navigate to your project directory in the terminal and run:

-- bash
-- Copy code
-  `cypress open`
+  `npx cypress open`
 - Verify Installation

-Cypress will open its Test Runner interface, which verifies that it's installed correctly.
-You can close the Test Runner for now.